-- (a) Extensions of time to further plead or file briefs or to continue a hearing may be granted by order of the Court upon written application.
-The movant shall note that opposing counsel has been contacted concerning the extension or continuance, and whether opposing counsel objects to the extension or continuance. - (b) All requests for extension of time or continuance shall be accompanied by an appropriate form of order, separate from the motion.
+(a) Extensions of time to further plead or file briefs or to continue a hearing may be granted by order of the Court upon written motion.
+The movant shall note that opposing counsel has been contacted concerning the extension or continuance, and whether opposing counsel objects to the extension or continuance.